-Put simply, therapy is a space for you to talk, without anyone judging you or telling you what to do.
-We explore what's on your mind at your pace, in your style.
+Put simply, therapy is a place for you to talk, without anyone judging you or telling you what to do.
+It gives you space to think about your life, your experiences and your relationships, and to explore them at your pace, in your style.

-I'm originally from Bristol, but I've lived, studied and worked in London for over ten years.
-I practice as an Integrative counsellor, so I use ideas from several different theories.
+I'm originally from Bristol, and I've lived, studied and worked in London for over ten years.
+I practice as an Integrative therapist, so I use ideas from several different theories.
 This means I can offer a flexible approach, curated to what you want from therapy - whether that's solutions to an immediate issue, a deeper exploration of your life, or a combination of the two.
 I'm a Registered Member of the BACP and I work within their Ethical Framework.